WysockiD/always-active/README.md

 # auto-commit

-Using [Github Actions](https://github.com/features/actions) to keep your tiles green
+Using [Github Actions](https://github.com/features/actions) to keep your tiles green!
+Auto commits at 9 and 5 every day! 🪴🥬

 Create your own repo
 - Copy file `.github/workflows/autocommit.yml` and `LAST_UPDATED` to your repo